Mymyilmaz/idmanagement.gov/_experiments/cdns-paper-three.md

 {% include alert-warning.html heading="Pre-Decisional Draft" content="The following document is a Pre-Decisional Draft and should not be interpreted as a finalized rule." %}

-## Enhancing Your Security - The PDD™ Framework
+## Enhancing Your Security: The PDD™ Framework

 (Source: Beware the Predator, 2016, ISBN 0692775293)